mikewolfd/msgspec-schemaorg/README.md

 ### URL Validation

-URL fields are automatically validated using a regex pattern via `msgspec`.
+URL fields are automatically validated using a centralized URL type:

 ```python
 import msgspec